Pheasant tail nymph variant

 C

-1. Twist the hackle just two or three times round the wire to form a hackle and wire rope similar to a herl rope.
+1. Twist the hackle and wire just two or three times round the thread to form a hackle, wire and thread rope similar to a herl rope.

-2. Wind the hackle and herl rope forward 2/3 of the way along the shank of the hook and tie the hackle and wire rope off.
+2. Wind the hackle, wire and thread rope forward, in touching turns, 2/3 of the way along the shank of the hook and tie the hackle and wire rope off.

 3. Trim the remaining butt ends of the hackle but leave the copper wire.